College Factual by our College Data Analytics Team

 4

-University of New England is a great decision for students interested in a degree in natural resources & conservation.
-Located in the medium-sized suburb of Biddeford, UNE is a private not-for-profit university with a moderately-sized student population.
-This university ranks 5th out of 19 schools for overall quality in the state of Maine.
+University of New England is a wonderful option for students pursuing a degree in natural resources & conservation.
+Located in the suburb of Biddeford, UNE is a private not-for-profit university with a moderately-sized student population.
+This university ranks 5th out of 19 colleges for overall quality in the state of Maine.

-There were about 20 natural resources & conservation students who graduated with this degree at UNE in the most recent year we have data available.
-After graduating, natural resources & conservation degree recipients generally earn about $30,228 in their early careers.
+There were approximately 26 natural resources & conservation students who graduated with this degree at UNE in the most recent year we have data available.
+Soon after graduation, natural resources & conservation degree recipients typically earn an average of $30,228 at the beginning of their careers.

 More information about a degree in natural resources & conservation from University of New England